Robert Odell Jr. enjoys sharing the rich history and culture of Memphis, Tennessee, where he has lived and worked for several years.

 First Black Radio Station

 When I was growing up, one of the highlights of the year was visiting our hometown of Memphis.
 Being a military family, we often lived miles away from our relatives in Tennessee.
 Still, nearly every year, we would take a family vacation and drive to Memphis.
 Travel by car would lend itself to scenic routes and exploration.
 However, the greatest joy for me was when we were able to tune in to WDIA.
 We usually could reach the frequency about 100 miles or so outside of Memphis.
 When we heard the soulful sounds of Stax Records, Motown, and the plethora of Black entertainers that pierced the airways, we knew we were almost home.
 WDIA was the nation's first radio station that catered to a Black audience.
 More than just a radio station, WDIA was the heart that pumped life into the very soul of Memphis.

 The story of WDIA began on June 7, 1947.
 John Pepper and Bert Ferguson, both white, owned a radio studio on Union Avenue in Memphis.
 Powered with 250 watts at a frequency of 730 kilohertz (kHz), the station's format was country and western, sprinkled with the soft sound of pop.
 Specialty programs included homemaker shows, soap operas, and classical music.

 An Untapped Memphis Audience

 The fledgling station had a poor start.
 While pondering on how to increase audience appeal, Bert Ferguson had a revelation.
 He suddenly realized that there was an untapped Memphis audience that no other radio station served.
-When it became clear that African Americans could hear fifty percent of WDIA's signal, WDIA hired the South's first black disc jockey.
+When it became clear that African Americans could hear 50 percent of WDIA's signal, WDIA hired the South's first Black disc jockey.